-Note: you can also use Flash Fill in Excel 2013 and above, and the "text to columns" feature in older versions of Excel.
+Note: you can also use Flash Fill in Excel 2013 and above, and the "Text to columns" feature in earlier versions of Excel.
 Both approaches are quite a bit simpler than the formulas described below.
-However, if you need a dynamic solution, read on...
+However, if you want a formula solution, read on.

 The 1st dimension

 To get the first dimension, we are using this formula in C4:

 This works by extracting text starting at the LEFT.
 The number of characters is calculated by locating the first "x" in the text using the FIND function, then subtracting 1.

 To get the second dimension, we are using this formula in D4:

 This formula uses the MID function, which extracts a certain number of characters starting at a certain position in the next.
 The starting position is calculated with this: